undeadparrot/three-js-blocks/README.md

-Perlin Noise
+Blocks in ThreeJS
 ============

-Playing around with Perlin Noise
+Playing around with a 3d block grid using three-js and Perlin noise to populate the grid.

 ## How to develop on this